MODEL PORTFOLIO

 Risk & Catalysts

-• Anti-government protests in Hong Kong, a slowing economy in China and a weak commercial real estate sector, and a US/China trade war have threatened the growth and stability of some of Standard Chartered’s key markets.
+• Political tensions in Hong Kong, a slowing economy in China and a weak commercial real estate sector, and a US/China trade war have threatened the growth and stability of some of Standard Chartered’s key markets.

-• A number of Standard Chartered’s markets have underperformed in the past and have therefore been seen as turnaround stories, including India, Korea, Indonesia and the UAE.
+• A number of Standard Chartered’s markets have underperformed in the past but are now seen as turnaround stories, including India, Korea, Indonesia and the UAE.

 • The group has had to improve its AML and sanctions controls.
 In April 2019, it paid a $947 mn fine to US authorities over breaches of US sanctions and a £102 mn fine to the UK FCA for AML weaknesses.